 Our journey begins with the current capital of Iran.
 "Tehran", a city that was designated as the capital of the Qajar government in 1794, and has remained so.
 In Tehran we will see the National Museum of Iran in order to get acquainted with the Persian history and civilization.
-On the eve of the first day, we will visit the treasury of the royal jewelry of Iran to see the precious and luxurious heritage of the kingdom of Iran closely.
+On the eve of the first day, we will visit the treasury of the royal jewelry of Iran to see the precious and luxurious heritage of the kings of Iran from close.

 Tehran also houses the palaces of the kings of the Pahlavi era.
 The rule that governed the city from 1925 to 1979.
-"Saadabad Palace" and "Niavaran", the last residence of the last Shah of Iran in northern Tehran will also welcome you on the second day of the trip.
+"Saadabad Palace" and "Niavaran palace", which were the last residence of the last king of Iran in northern Tehran will also welcome you on the second day of the trip.

 Our next destination is Esfahan.
-But before reaching Isfahan, we will visit Kashan, known for its historical houses, and then go to the capital of the Safavid Empire.
-Although the Safavid had other cities, including "Tabriz" and "Qazvin" as the capital, their most magnificent period of governance was in Isfahan from 1598 to 1736.
+But before reaching Isfahan, we will visit Kashan, known for its historical houses, and then will move to the capital of the Safavid Empire.
+Although the Safavid had other capitals, including "Tabriz" and "Qazvin" , their most magnificent period of governance was in Isfahan from 1598 to 1736.
 The same period in which the glorious buildings, including the Naqsh-e Jahan Square, the ChehelSotoun Mansion and the Hasht Behesht Palace were built.

 Now it's time to spin a bit from the cities and go through the desert.
-After the sensational walk on the Mesr desert sand, we will move towards the next city, Yazd.
-Yazd and its historical texture are waiting to show us the Jameh mosque of Yazd, the Dowlat Abad Garden.
-We will also see the effects of Zoroastrian life in Iran, including the "fire temple" and Dakhmeh, the "tower of silence ".
+After the sensational walk on the Mesr Desert sand, we will move towards the next city.
+Yazd, and its historical buildings are waiting to host us.we will start our tour by visiting the Jameh mosque of Yazd, and the Dowlat Abad Garden.
+We will also see the effects of Zoroastrian life in Iran, including the "fire temple" and Dakhmeh, or the "tower of silence ".
 With the start of the ninth day, we will leave Yazd to Shiraz.
 The land that every tourist expects to see.
 Persepolis, the heritage of the Achaemenid's, a dynasty that ruled this area from 550 BC.
-Of course, what we see in Shiraz is not limited to Persepolis.
-The tomb of Hafez as well as Nasir al-Mulk Mosque which are Islamic period memorials in this city.
+Of course, what we see in Shiraz is not limited to Persepolis.we will also visit the tomb of Hafez as well as Nasir al-Molk Mosque which are related to Islamic period in this city.